dominickrei/VisCoP/README.md

 </details>

 ### 🏃🎥 Run the video understanding evaluations
-After downloading the data, update the following varaibles in `scripts/eval/eval_video.sh`:
+After downloading the data, update the following variables in `scripts/eval/eval_video.sh`:
 * `DATA_ROOT`: Update with the path to your evaluation directory, ensure it follows the same structure as shown above

 After updating the evaluation script, run the following command: